robbrucks/zabbix-postgresql-auto-partitioning/README.md

   error occurs, then it will write an error message to stderr so an email can be sent from cron (don't forget to set `MAILTO` in the crontab)

-### Hourly Partitions
-:x: I modified the functions to support "hourly" partitions, but this change was only added to enable expedited functional testing and **is not recommended for production systems.**

 ---
 ## The Scripts